mit-cml/iot-website-source/README.md

 Download the appropriate installers and run them.

-Assuming you have a “GitHub” account, you should clone the website source repository (assuming you are starting from your home directory)
+Assuming you have a GitHub account, you should clone the website source repository (assuming you are starting from your home directory)

 Issue the following commands (The “#” and stuff after it is a comment,